shuaiOKshuai/LGNN/README.md

 - (1) First configure the parameters in file "paramsConfigPython";
 - (2) Run "python3 mainEntry.py".

-	remark : Command "python3 mainEntry.py" would call the train, validation and test together, and finally output the prediction results on the test.
+	Remark : Command "python3 mainEntry.py" would call the train, validation and test together, and finally output the prediction results on the test.
 There is no need to pretrain the model.

 ## 4. Datasets